-Webb back for first Wales start in six years
+Webb back for first Wales start in three years

 |Coverage: Live on S4C, BBC Radio Wales, BBC Radio Cymru, the BBC Sport website & app; live text commentary on BBC Sport website & app.

-Rhys Webb is back at scrum-half for his first Wales start since 2017 against Italy in the Six Nations in Rome on Saturday.
+Rhys Webb is back for Wales at scrum-half against Italy in Rome on Saturday, his first Six Nations start since 2017.

-The 34-year-old replaces Tomos Williams while Rio Dyer takes over on the wing from Louis Rees-Zammit.
+The 34-year-old replaces Tomos Williams having last begun a Test three years ago while Rio Dyer takes over on the wing from Louis Rees-Zammit.

 Wales coach Warren Gatland also brings in Dafydd Jenkins, Jac Morgan, Liam Williams and prop Wyn Jones.

-Lock Alun Wyn Jones, Christ Tshiunza, Leigh Halfpenny and Gareth Thomas miss out.
+Lock Alun Wyn Jones, Christ Tshiunza, Leigh Halfpenny miss out while Gareth Thomas drops to the bench.

-Owen Williams continues at fly-half - and with Dan Biggar omitted from the match squad, versatile Joe Hawkins provides stand-off cover while starting at centre.
+Dan Biggar has been ruled out by a back problem so Owen Williams continues at fly-half for winless Wales, with versatile Joe Hawkins providing stand-off cover while starting at centre.

-Veteran Ospreys lock Jones is also out of the squad with his 22-year-old team-mate Rhys Davies on the bench to back up regional colleague Adam Beard and Exeter's Jenkins.
+Veteran Ospreys lock Jones is also out of the squad with his 22-year-old team-mate Rhys Davies on the bench to back-up regional colleague Adam Beard and Exeter's Jenkins.

 Tshiunza is another to miss out altogether with Leicester Tigers' Tommy Reffell the back row cover.

-Ospreys prop Thomas drops to the bench, where George North, 30, will also be as he covers Wales' 20-year-old centres Hawkins and Mason Grady.
+Ospreys prop Thomas drops to the bench, where George North, 30, will also be among the replacements as cover for Wales' 20-year-old centres Hawkins and Mason Grady.

+Wales' back play will be heavily influenced with Webb and Owen Williams at half-back with Hawkins the inside centre playmaker.

+Liam Williams was sin-binned in Wales' defeats by Ireland and Scotland and Halfpenny came in at full-back for the defeat by England.

 Gatland said: "We feel that having watched Italy and how they'll tend to play from everywhere, including their own 22, getting guys on the ball is going to be pretty important.